 Commercial applications may be forwarded upon request.

-Credit card payments can not be made at our customer service department.
-You may call 814 949-2540 to use a credit card or select Pay Your Bill On-Line Billing.
+Credit card payments can be made at our customer service department, by calling 814 949-2540, or by selecting Pay Your Bill On-Line Billing.

 Check out our Billing and Education pages for information on how to read your meter and how to check for leaks.
 It's good information to know.
 If you need any help call our customer service department and one of our representatives will assist you.